f3-factory/F3com-data/getting-started/main.md

 Zend Engine v2.3.0, Copyright (c) 1998-2012 Zend Technologies
 ```

-Upgrade if necessary and come back here if you've made the jump to PHP 5.3 or a later release.
+Upgrade if necessary, [check additional system requirements](system-requirements) and come back here if you've made the jump to PHP 5.3 or a later release.
 If you need a PHP 5.3+ hosting service provider, try one of these services:

 * [A2 Hosting](http://www.a2hosting.com/2461-15-1-72.html)